 Jean Monnet activities can include organisation of courses, research, conferences and publication in the field of European studies.

-Institutions from Serbia can participate in all types of Jean Monnet projects, similar to institutions from all over the world.
+Organisations and institutions from Serbia can participate in all types of Jean Monnet projects, similar to organisation and institutions from all over the world.
 Jean Monnet is the only part of the Erasmus + program, in which it is possible to have unilateral projects, or projects that take place in only one institution or organization.